loosker95/JS_Promise/README.md

-# Promise in Javascript exercise
+# Promise in Javascript exercises

 ## 1.
 	Use Promise.resolve(value) to create a promise that will resolve with the value 3.